 Step 3: Search for Similar Marks in the USPTO Database

 Before applying to register your trademark, it’s important to ensure no one else is using the same or a similar mark.
 You can do this by searching the USPTO database.
 You’ll want to look for any marks that are similar to yours, and also those being used for similar products or services.
+The database can be tricky to navigate, so don’t give up.
+This is all part and parcel of the process of how to trademark a name.

 Step 4: Gather the Appropriate Files and Correct Fees